Charles J. Faruki, 2014 Recipient

 Professor Dennis Turner received his B.A. from Georgetown University in 1967 and his J.D. from the college's School of Law in 1970.
 After graduating, he served as an assistant county prosecutor for Montgomery County, Ohio, for two years and then as magistrate for the Montgomery County Court of Common Pleas for two years.
 In the fall of 1974, when the University of Dayton School of Law reopened, Turner was one of five faculty members.
 Some of the courses he has taught include Civil Procedure, Evidence, Property, Landlord-Tenant, Professional Responsibility, Remedies, Trial Practice, Clinic and Conflicts of Law.

 In addition to teaching, he has served as assistant dean, acting dean, director of the clinic, chair of the Admissions Committee and the first director of Legal Profession Program.
 For many years, he served as advisor for the School of Law Mock Trial and Moot Court Teams.
 He is a master of the bench for the Carl D. Kessler Inn of Court and a Master Teaching Fellow for the University of Dayton.
-He was twice chosen by the University of Dayton law students as professor of the year and received the University of Dayton's Outstanding Teacher Award in 1990.Top
+He was twice chosen by the University of Dayton law students as professor of the year and received the University of Dayton's Outstanding Teacher Award in 1990.Back to top from Dennis T. Turner, 1983 Recipient

 The Honorable Robert A. Steinberg, 1985 Recipient